hkpeaks/peaks-consolidation/README.md

 Parquet is a format built to handle flat columnar storage data formats.
 It is designed for efficient data storage and retrieval.

-For bioinformatics, it will support FASTA format.
-FASTA format is a text-based format for representing either nucleotide sequences or amino acid (protein) sequences, in which nucleotides or amino acids are represented using single-letter for five nucleobases— adenine (A), cytosine (C), guanine (G), thymine (T), and uracil (U).
-The human genome is a diploid genome that contains 3.2 billion nucleotides.
+FASTA format is a text-based format that supports bioinformatics.
+It is used for representing either nucleotide sequences or amino acid (protein) sequences.
+In this format, nucleotides or amino acids are represented using single-letter codes for five nucleobases— adenine (A), cytosine (C), guanine (G), thymine (T), and uracil (U).
+Unknown bases are represented by the letter N. The human genome is a diploid genome that contains 3.2 billion nucleotides.
 These nucleotides are packed into 23 pairs of chromosomes.

 ## Software Releases
 The timetable for the first release version for Windows/Linux will be managed to happen within this year.
 You can download it from the “Releases” section on this page.